CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 ---

-# 2 — Project Planning: Connecting Data Collection to Project Goals
+# 2 — Project Planning: Connecting data collection to project goals

 *Here we'll determine how many samples to take, and where to take them.*